 "SACOME members require a balanced approach to energy policy reform which is technology neutral and provides affordable, reliable, secure and sustainable energy.”

-Access to affordable, secure and reliable sources of energy are vital for the South Australian resources sector to prosper.
+Access to affordable, secure and reliable sources of energy remains vital for the South Australian resources sector to prosper.

-South Australia has the highest penetration of renewable generation in Australia (42.2%) and experiences increased volatility and higher wholesale and retail electricity prices.
-The retirement of baseload generation in South Australia due to changing market conditions has prompted a reduction of synchronous generation traditionally responsible for frequency control and inertial services critical to the stability and reliability of the network.
+While South Australia has the highest penetration of renewable generation in Australia, our State still experiences increased volatility and higher wholesale and retail electricity prices.
+The retirement of baseload generation due to changing market conditions has prompted a reduction of synchronous generation, traditionally responsible for frequency control and inertial services critical to the stability and reliability of the network.

-Gas is a critical component of South Australia’s energy sector and delays or restrictions to developments will negatively impact gas consumers.
-Gas and electricity generation are inextricably linked with gas-fired generation comprising 50% of the State’s electricity production.
-A reliable, affordable supply of gas underpins reliable, affordable electricity generation.
+Gas remains a critical component of South Australia’s energy sector, with gas-fired generation comprising 50% of the State’s electricity production.
+A reliable, affordable supply of gas will continue to underpin reliable, affordable electricity generation.